railmeat/mac-setup/README.md

 1. Walk through Apples first use dialogs
 > 1. Select English, then United State
-> 1. Do not select any assistence
+> 1. Do not select any assistance
 > 1. Log into WiFi
 > 1. "Continue" on data and privacy
 > 1. Select not to transfer any information from other Macs or PCs.
 I will do it latter if needed.